We are a diverse, dynamic and passionate workforce, united in our values and motto to ‘have fun making fun’.

 In September 2019 we were two organisations that united, but now we are very much one team.
 We’ve evolved and launched our new brand identity, embedded our Group values (our ‘DNA’ as we call it), worked on standardising our policies and procedures, consolidated HR and other systems and aligned everyone to our shared purpose of ‘Crafting entertainment with care’.
 More than that though, we’ve bonded - we are a happy team, an effective team and a growing team, with 1,576 employees globally.

-As part of our expansion plans we have opened an office in Ceuta, Spain, and in Q1 2021 we opened another office in the Isle of Man.
+As part of our expansion plans during 2020 we both opened an office in Ceuta (Spain) and began operations on the Isle of Man.
 We also work very closely with a select number of service providers in Hong Kong, Malta, Philippines, Spain and Uruguay.
 We treat these providers as our partners, including them in significant business communications and extending many of our staff benefits to their employees, most recently including them in our new share-incentive scheme.
 Our career’s website has recently been relaunched and advertises both Gamesys and partner organisation jobs.

 The backdrop throughout 2020 of course has been COVID-19.
 Whilst this has presented challenges, not least a swift adjustment to working from home for many, our teams have responded amazingly well.
 They’ve kept the business running and supported each other, and our players, through these hard times.
 Incredibly, our engagement index, which was most recently measured in April 2020, mid-pandemic, is still very high, 92%, and even higher than last year (2019 = 89%), something we’re really proud of.